ISAACkhong/phone-number-lookup/README.md

-# phone-number-lookup
+# Phone Number Lookup
-This is a program to lookup a phone number's provider and country.
+This is a program to look up a phone number's country and its provider.